Zang3th/SalinityGL/README.md

 # GameEngine with OpenGL

 #### Objectives:
-            - OpenGL-Wrapper with abstraction
+            - OpenGL-Wrapper functions
-            - Should be easy to set up:
+                        - Should be easy to use
-                 - One line of code for starting/rendering .. (currently not the case!)

-#### Already implemented:
+#### Structure:
-            - Little GUI
+            - Core engine functionalities are in "GameEngine-core"
+            - "Breakout", "Zanget3uWorld" and "Simulation"
+                        - actual implementations of projects with special functionalities

+#### Core engine functionalities (Methods with enough abstraction to be used across multiple projects):
-            - Abstracted VAO, VBO, IB, Display-/Inputmanagement, Shader, Data-/Modelclasses etc.
+            - Abstracted VAO, VBO, IB, Shader, Texture and Data-classes
             - Camerasystem (Firstperson)
             - Simple OBJ-Fileparser
+            - Audiomanager for sounds and backgroundmusic
+            - Cubemap texture creation (for skyboxes)
+            - Error/Logging-system
+            - Filemanagement
+            - Simple mesh creation (planes, tiles ...)

+#### Special functionalities in projects (Working features which are still not abstract enough to be put in the engine core):
+            - Breakout (my implemenation of the game from learnopengl.com):
+                        - 2D Sprite-Renderer
+                        - Game level creation via fileparsing
+                        - Text rendering
+                        - 2D Particle-Generator

+            - Zanget3uWorld:
+                        - Abstracted Entity-/Modelclasses
                         - Terraincreation via Heightmap and texturing via Blendmap
-            - Playerclass with movement
-            - Audiomanager for sounds and backgroundmusic
-            - Skybox
                         - Pointlights
                         - Normalcalculations per vertex or per triangle
                         - Terraineditor:
                                     - Verticepicking via raycasting (ray can be visualized)
                                     - Picked vertice is colored and can be ascended/descended

+            - Simulation:
+                        - Abstracted Data-/Objectclasses
+                        - Physics engine with bullet3

+            - Shared across all projects:
+                        - Display-/Inputmanagement
+                        - Little GUI with ImGUI

 #### Plans for future versions:
             - Animation
             - Game AI / pathfinding
-            - Proper collsiondetection, maybe via boundingboxes/spheres
             - Enhanced water quality (proper watershader)
-            - Particle Rendering System
-            - Improved performance and less rendercalls (maybe Instancing or Batch Rendering System)
+            - Instancing or Batch Rendering System

  #### Potential problems and things I try to work on:
-            - Too many (partly unnecessary) dependencies (e.g. OpenCV)
             - Naming conventions: Mostly english (I hope).
 Sorry though if some comments are in german.
             - Not using separate .h and .cpp files: I'm lazy
             - And many other things...

-#### Other:
-            - Versions before the 25th commit don't have OpenCV included

 #### License:
             - This code is provided under a BSD-style license.
 See the file LICENSE for details.